Skip to main content

 Let's Encrypt on Load Balancers

-enables you to request and setup Let's Encrypt certificates automatically on your load balancer.
+This article describes how to set up Let's Encrypt certificates on a load balancer.

 Let's Encrypt supports up to 100 (sub)domains per certificate.
 There is no limitation regarding the amount of certificates.